Joe Burrow Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- In three matchups against the Browns, Burrow averaged 334.7 passing yards per game, 71.2 yards higher than his over/under in Sunday's game.
+- Burrow's 334.7 passing yards per game in three matchups against the Browns are 69.2 more yards than his over/under in Sunday's game.

-- Burrow threw multiple touchdown passes in two of those outings against the Browns.
+- Burrow has multiple touchdown passes in two of those matchups against the Browns.

 - The Browns have the NFL's fifth-ranked pass defense this season, allowing 223.5 yards per game through the air.